 26 and 42 percent of people who have chronic pain in the lower back have discogenic pain, although not all of them may realize it.
 Read on to find out about the causes of discogenic pain and what you can do about it.

 Discogenic pain is caused by changes in the spine that often occur with age.
 In young people, the discs that separate the vertebrae in the lower back consist mostly of water.
 As you get older, these discs can dry out, which leaves them vulnerable to cracking and tearing.
 This tearing is what causes the pain you feel in your lower back.
 Sometimes, the pain occurs when you perform an activity such as lifting or bending over, but some people find that it occurs spontaneously.

 There are many possible treatments for discogenic pain.
 In some people, disc regenerative therapy can help to restore the health of the discs in the lower back, leading to less inflammation and tearing.
 Spinal cord stimulation or pain-blocking medications may also help to relieve your pain and leave you able to move more easily.

 Living with discogenic pain can be very difficult.
 You may not be able to take part in some of your favorite activities due to the pain.
 You may even find it hard to sit comfortably in your own home, as many people find that their pain gets worse when they are seated and is only relieved by walking or lying down.
 If discogenic pain is limiting your life or bringing you regular discomfort, you should see a doctor for diagnosis and treatment.

 Clearway Pain Solutions offers treatment for discogenic pain.
-If you are struggling to manage lower back pain that arises from the degeneration of the discs in your spine, contact The Clearway Pain Solutions Institute in Pensacola, Florida.
+If you are struggling to manage lower back pain that arises from the degeneration of the discs in your spine, contact Clearway Pain Solutions in Pensacola, Florida and other areas.
 Our experienced professionals can help you find relief and begin enjoying a pain-free life again.
 Call (850) 484-4080 to schedule an appointment today.